 EMC of low-power, DC-input products is generally not covered by the PSE Law or Radio Law.
 To supplement this issue, a voluntary scheme was established in Japan which is operated by the VCCI Council.

 Although voluntary, the VCCI mark appears on many IT and multimedia devices in Japan.
 The scheme itself requires an EMI test report from a registered lab and self-registration/self-marking.

 JQA is a registered lab and can provide test reports for VCCI registration, but most manufacturers use their own testing facilities.

 Manufacturers must become a member of VCCI to display the mark.
-Please review thefor details about becoming a member.
+Please review the VCCI website for details about becoming a member.

 As of December 2018, over thirty specified products must meet "top runner standards."
-The law applies a self-declaration scheme and manufacturer's test reports are acceptable for all categories other than LED lamps, which require testing at a JNLA-accredited lab (like JQA).
+The law applies a self-declaration scheme and manufacturer's test reports are acceptable for all categories.

 Making energy efficiency information available to consumers is required under the law.
 Voluntarily, a green e-mark may be displayed on products that meet the standard.
 And an orange e-mark may be displayed on products that do not meet the standard.

 When displayed for retail sale, some products such as refrigerators and air conditioners, are required to display a 5-star ratings label.

 The Japanese energy efficiency program differs from most other countries.
 The requirement states that the weighted average efficiency of the products imported/manufactured annually must fall within the "top runner standard" range.
 This allows for an importer to import some lower efficiency products if they also import enough higher efficiency products to offset the difference within the same year.

 More information on this topic is available in METI's page(Japanese).